 Finally, with continuous auditing, the analysis results are integrated into all aspects of the audit process, from the development and maintenance of the enterprise audit plan to the conduct and follow-up of specific audits.

-As they implement and sustain the risk-based IS Audit approach, banks may explore implementation of continuous auditing in critical areas in a phased manner.
+Depending on the level of implementation and sustenance of risk-based IS Audit approach; banks may explore implementation of continuous auditing in critical areas in a phased manner.